SMS Brandenburg: Boxer Uprising

 On 7 July, KAdm Richard von Geißler, the expeditionary force commander, reported that his ships were ready for the operation, and they left two days later.
 The four battleships and the aviso transited the Kaiser Wilhelm Canal and stopped in Wilhelmshaven to rendezvous with the rest of the expeditionary force.
 On 11 July, the force steamed out of the Jade Bight, bound for China.
 They stopped to coal at Gibraltar on 17–18 July and passed through the Suez Canal on 26–27 July.
 More coal was taken on at Perim in the Red Sea, and on 2 August the fleet entered the Indian Ocean.
 On 10 August, the ships reached Colombo, Ceylon, and on 14 August they passed through the Strait of Malacca.
 They arrived in Singapore on 18 August and departed five days later, reaching Hong Kong on 28 August.
 Two days later, the expeditionary force stopped in the outer roadstead at Wusong, downriver from Shanghai.

 By the time the German fleet had arrived, the siege of Beijing had already been lifted by forces from other members of the Eight-Nation Alliance that had formed to deal with the Boxers.
 Nevertheless, Brandenburg took up patrol duties in the area surrounding the mouth of the Yangtze River, and in October participated in the occupations of the coastal fortifications protecting the cities of Shanhaiguan and Qinhuangdao before returning to the Yangtze.
 Since the situation had calmed, the four battleships were sent to Hong Kong or Nagasaki, Japan, in late 1900 and early 1901 for overhauls; Brandenburg went to Hong Kong for her overhaul in January and February 1901.
 After the work was completed, she steamed to Qingdao in the German Jiaozhou Bay Leased Territory, where she took part in training exercises with the rest of the expeditionary force.

 On 26 May, the German high command recalled the expeditionary force to Germany.
 The fleet took on supplies in Shanghai and departed Chinese waters on 1 June.
 The ships stopped in Singapore from 10 to 15 June and took on coal before proceeding to Colombo, where they stayed from 22 to 26 June.
 Steaming against the monsoons forced the fleet to stop in Mahé, Seychelles, to take on more coal.
 The ships then stopped for a day each to take on coal in Aden and Port Said.
-On 1 August they reached Cadiz, and then met with I Division and steamed back to Germany together.
+On 1 August they reached Cádiz, and then met with I Division and steamed back to Germany together.
 They separated after reaching Helgoland, and on 11 August, after reaching the Jade roadstead, the ships of the expeditionary force were visited by Koester, who was now the Inspector General of the Navy.
 The following day the expeditionary fleet was dissolved.
 In the end, the operation cost the German government more than 100 million marks.